eyedeekay/hoarderMediaOS/README.md

 ----------------------------------------------------------------------

 The first of which is paths.sh.
-This is just a place to store information that helps retrieve copies of the built iso from a remote build server.
+This is just a place to store information that helps retrieve copies of the built iso from a remote build server, specifically the ssh username/hostname to use, and the

 In this repository, auto/ doesn't just house auto scripts anymore.
 ------------------------------------------------------------------